 The title of the article is "Scientists Discover New Way to Convert Carbon Dioxide Into Renewable Energy Source."
 This article discusses a groundbreaking discovery made by scientists, who have found a new method of converting carbon dioxide into a renewable energy source.

-Scientists have long been searching for innovative ways to reduce carbon dioxide emissions, a major contributor to climate change.
 In an exciting breakthrough, a team of researchers has developed a novel technique that could potentially pave the way to a more sustainable future.

 The researchers found a way to convert carbon dioxide into a usable energy source using a new catalyst made from a mixture of copper and carbon nanotubes.
+This catalyst possesses unique properties that enable it to effectively convert carbon dioxide into ethanol, a renewable fuel.

 Ethanol is a promising renewable energy source as it can be used as a fuel for vehicles, thermal power plants, and even as a chemical feedstock.
 The ability to produce ethanol from carbon dioxide offers a significant advantage in the quest to reduce greenhouse gas emissions and mitigate climate change.